From the Editor, June 2013

 I have become extremely concerned about the increasing threat to National Parks around Australia.
 From opening Parks up to cattle grazing in drought affected areas of Queensland to shooting of game and recommendations for logging in NSW, to the attempt at cattle grazing in alpine areas and now prospecting in Parks in Victoria.
 At a federal level there was an attempt to scuttle the management plans for the new Marine Parks and a statement that they will be changed with a change of government.

 I think many of us who have been involved in the movement to promote National Parks declared in areas of great natural significance, believed this was the best way to ensure that these areas would be managed to maximise the survival of their biodiversity and natural beauty for future generations to enjoy.
-I no longer believe that we can feel so reassured and we are required yet again to fight for the survival of our National Parks.
+I no longer believe that we can feel so reassured and we are required Read the rest

 April 24 meeting with Dave Roberts for an update on what was happening in the Park